swarmcity/boardwalk-ts/README.md

 In episode 2, two people reply to Frank's request.

-Alice sees Frank's request and taps it.
-Here Alice can see the details of the request, and she decides to reply.
+Ellis sees Frank's request and taps it.
+Here Ellis can see the details of the request, and she decides to reply.

-Tom is hanging out in Swarm City in the #Settler Marketplace, and he also sees Frank's request.
+Tom is hanging out in Swarm City in the Settler Marketplace, and he also sees Frank's request.
 He's intrigued, so he taps it to see the details.
 Tom decides to reply as well.

 Frank sees the two replies.
 Who will he choose?